 - See ideal wires

 Cables generally tangle themselves to relieve some tension, which is an attempt at maintaining durability.
-Typically, spots with tangled wires accumulate dust, create a mess, and shorten any equipment’s reach.
+Spots with tangled wires accumulate dust, create a mess, and shorten any equipment’s reach.
 This issue is not something only happening on headphones but every piece of audio equipment.

 Stop Spinning The Cables